 11) Empower Future Leaders

-What Karma Farm, Square Roots, schools like Clark University, and homeless youth shelters have in common is that all have farms managed by young and passionate individuals.
-With the Leafy Green Machine, these farmers are changing their communities and the food landscape.
+What Karma Farm, Zeponic Farms, schools like Clark University, and homeless youth shelters have in common is that all have farms managed by young and passionate individuals.
+With their farms, these individuals are changing their communities and the food landscape.
 Regardless of your project, you can always inspire those around you to become leaders in agriculture and sustainability.

 12) Create a safe source of greens